simonpacis/syllable-highlighter-plugin/README.md

 This is a plugin for Obsidian.

-When enabled, it highlights syllables of words using the following rules:
+When enabled, it highlights parts of words using the following rules:

 - If word has 1-2 syllables:
     - If word length is > 7: highlight first three letters